sphinx-doc/sphinx/Doc-26/library/objects.rst

 in order of ascending priority (within a table) and grouping operators that have the same priority in the same box.
 Binary operators of the same priority group from left to right.
 (Unary operators group from right to left, but there you have no real choice.)
-See chapter 5 of the Python Reference Manual (XXX
-reference: ../ref/ref.html) for the complete picture on operator priorities.
+See :ref:`operator-summary` for the complete picture on operator priorities.

 .. rubric:: Footnotes